Nikolay-Lysenko/sinethesizer/README.md

     -o path/to/output.wav
 ```

-However, MIDI files are binary and, thus, quite opaque.
+However, MIDI files are binary and, therefore, quite opaque.
 Also, integration between them and this synth is not complete: for example, control changes are ignored and event-level effects can not be applied.
 Here, TSV (Tab-Separated Values) files of special schema can be used as a native and more transparent alternative to MIDI.
 To process such a file, run:
 ```bash
 python -m sinethesizer \
     -i path/to/track.tsv \